 - Condenser Microphones: Inside a condenser mic, thin metal plates work against stationary plates when sound pressure is applied.
 Their inside-workings are very delicate; changes in temperature (which cause condensation) can result in a “fizzling” sound.
 Condenser mics have a dynamic range, wide frequency and are very sensitive to sound—they are generally considered to be the best option for studio recordings (although not necessarily for live performances).
 Condenser microphones can be freestanding but are also built into telephones, karaoke machines, tape and digital recorders, video cameras and computers.

-Dynamic Microphones: Inside a dynamic mic, a conical structure “sucks in” the sound; this pressure moves the cone’s attached coils in a magnetic field.
+- Dynamic Microphones: Inside a dynamic mic, a conical structure “sucks in” the sound; this pressure moves the cone’s attached coils in a magnetic field.
 With a process called electromagnetic induction, the dynamic microphone works like a stereo or Public Address system speaker but in reverse; sounds move the coil which generates a voltage.
 A loudspeaker works the opposite way; its electric current drives the sound outward.
-Dynamic mics, because of their low output and high frequency response, are not typically used for most recordings, nor are they built directly into computer and video systems.
+Dynamic mics, because of their low output and high-frequency response, are not typically used for most recordings, nor are they built directly into computer and video systems.
 These mics come in a variety of sizes and are most often used for live performances.

-Ribbon Microphones: Inside a ribbon mic, a thin metal strip is suspended in a magnetic field.
+- Ribbon Microphones: Inside a ribbon mic, a thin metal strip is suspended in a magnetic field.
 The ribbon connects to the microphone’s output, which vibrates to generate the electrical signal.
 The strip tends to produce thicker sounding tones as it accents lower frequencies.
 Ribbon mics are fragile and used most often with Public Address systems.

-A Short Look at (a Long List of) Other Microphones
+A Brief Look at Other Microphones

 During a presentation, sound is everything!
 Because room sizes and their acoustical properties vary, a sound check is very important.
-If an audio technician is at the Public Address system's soundboard before and during your presentation, he or she will adjust the microphone settings and amplification speakers to determine the right balance between you and the audience.
+If an audio technician is at the public address system's soundboard before and during your presentation, he or she will adjust the microphone settings and amplification speakers to determine the right balance between you and the audience.
 However, if the technician sets up the system but isn't available to sound check or run the board during the presentation, you can test audio levels in different areas of the room by asking someone to “be the audience.”
 Their input will help you determine how well the sound travels and is heard from the furthest point in the room.